 The first official Give Clean Water trip was in October 2008, through which the organization’s volunteers donated and installed over 300 water filters in Fiji.
 What makes Give Clean Water stand out is its focus on impact analysis using data collection and follow up visitations.
 Give Clean Water is dedicated to ensuring its work in Fiji is valid and backed with tangible, evident results.

-Darrel Larson currently serves as Give Clean Water’s board chair, and is the campus missions pastor of Newbreak Church in San Diego, California.
+Darrel Larson currently serves as Give Clean Water’s board chair, and is the missions pastor of Newbreak Church in San Diego, California.